 Create masks to mix real life with virtual content.
 Masks can be mixed with chroma key to create more complex setups.

-You can add a mask either by importing 3D models (in OBJ format) or with the VR mask editing tools in Lab Tools.
+Add a mask mesh either by importing 3D models (in OBJ format) or by using the VR mask editing tools in Lab Tools.